 Blogging can be a fun way to make money online for the right person.
 If you enjoy writing and have a lot to say about a topic you’re passionate about, you may regret not starting a blog while in college.

 It takes a while to start making money from your blog so I definitely wouldn’t recommend you rely solely on blogging income during college when you’re just starting out.

 However, it can be a nice way to diversify your income or even help launch your freelance services.
 Once you start bringing traffic to your blog, you can earn money from display advertising, affiliate marketing, selling products and services, along with sponsorships and brand deals.

 Earning money online doesn’t have to be difficult or a chore.
-As a college student, you need that flexibility so you can work from anywhere and earn money around your busy class schedule.
+As a college student, or even a teenager, you need that flexibility so you can work from anywhere and earn money around your busy class schedule.
 Start by exploring your interests and skill sets, then do some research and determine a few options that you might enjoy.